-It could be shown that since the beginning of the initiative, the Global Atlas has grown steadily according to their mission.
+It is apparent that since the beginning of the initiative, the Global Atlas has grown steadily according to their mission.
 However, in the mission to bridge the difference between countries’ access to renewable energy transition support, further growth is desirable, despite offering the Atlas free of charge.